To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-You walk in the door, and your dog jumps on you and gives you all the puppy kisses in the world.
+The moment I walk in the door, my dog jumps on me and gives me all the puppy kisses in the world.
 How sweet, but wow, her breath stinks!
-Your precious pup is just trying to show you how much she missed you, but you’re not enjoying the affection because it’s so smelly.
-Thankfully, we’ve found the best dental chews for dogs to help with this stinky situation.
+My pup is just trying to show me how much she missed me, but I’m not enjoying the affection because it’s so smelly.
+Thankfully, I’ve found the best dental chews for dogs to help with this stinky situation.
 Not only can they freshen your pup’s breath, but they can also help with gum health and reduce plaque and tartar build-up.

 A word of warning: Chronic bad breath in dogs is NOT normal.
 If your furry friend’s breath is usually stinky, it’s most likely a sign that she has dental disease.
 This requires a consultation with your vet to get her dental health evaluated and any necessary treatment to help prevent disease progression.